kwoo99/rsvpbot/README.md

 - python-dotenv - So that you can access the bot token via the env file

 I would recommend using repl.it if you have any troubles with dependencies.

+# How to Test and Run

-You will also need invite this bot to a discord server so that you can test any changes you make.
+You will need invite this bot to a discord server so that you can test any changes you make.
 You can find the invite link [here](https://discord.com/api/oauth2/authorize?client_id=914043981107695648&permissions=421984066624&scope=bot).

 The command to run the code is **python3 main.py**